elementtown/sequence/README.md

 ## Code Style

-Sequence is indented with 2 spaces and wraps after the 136th column for all code files.
+Sequence is indented with 2 spaces and wraps after the 128th column for all code files.
 All files must end with a newline.

 Why spaces?
 GitHub uses 8 spaces per tab in code previews which would cause code to show up differently.

-Why 136 columns?
-GitHub code preview is sized to fit almost exactly 136 characters in width.
+Why 128 columns?
+Because at 10pt font, you can fit three files on a 2560x1440 monitor.
+Also, GitHub code viewer.